CatStack496/JS-MCDP-IDE-and-Lib/README.md

   This is an ongoing project, and is not ready for production use yet.

-  This project uses JavaScript Libraries like JSzip, jQuery, CodeMirror, Popper.js/Bootstrap, etc.
+  This project uses JavaScript Libraries like JSzip, jQuery, Google's Blockly.js, ~~CodeMirror~~, Popper.js/Bootstrap, etc.